amulchapla/AI-Powered-Call-Center-Intelligence/call-intelligence-realtime/README.md

 2. **Prepare and run the backend app (in folder ai-app-backend)**
-    -	Go to ai-app-backend directory and run `npm install -all` to install dependencies.
+    -	Go to the ai-app-backend directory and run `npm install -all` to install dependencies.
     -	Update the “config.json” file with your Azure Speech service key (speech_subscription_key property) and Azure region (speech_region property).
 Azure Region value examples: “eastus2”, “westus”
     -	Update the “config.json” file with your Azure Language service key (text_analytics_key property) and endpoint (text_analytics_endpoint property).
     -	Update the “config.json” file with your Azure OpenAI service key (openai_key property), endpoint (openai_endpoint property) and deployment name (openai_deployment_name property).
+    -   For supporting Batch, update the ".env" file with your Ingestion Client container's connection string (LOCALE-ID_CONNECTION_STRING) and make sure to keep the AZURE_STORAGE_CONTAINER_NAME as"audio-input".
 	-	Start backend AI API app by running `‘npm start’`
-    -	If you are running this locally then try accessing below URLs from browser to verify that the backend component is working as expected
+    -	If you are running this locally then try accessing the below URLs from browser to verify that the backend component is working as expected
         *	`http://localhost:8080/api/sayhello`
         *	`http://localhost:8080/api/get-speech-token`
     -	If you have deployed ai-app-backend app to Azure App Service (as per instructions below) then you can verify using URLs from browser as below: